1900 Farmhouse Remodel Year 2 Review & Video

 - Brian’s tip to removing vinyl siding on You Tube

-- Podcast Ep.
-44: Landscape Machinery 101, Boulders, & Updates
+- Landscape Machinery 101, Boulders, & Updates

-- Podcast Ep.46: Travel, Farmhouse Wedding & Thanksgiving Recipes
+- Farmhouse Wedding

-And we explain the biggest thing we regret: raising the ceiling in the bedroom.
 So far, the cons have far outweighed the pros of saying yes to this on a whim.
+Mostly the extra cost that’s been incurred for electrical, windows, and finish materials.

-Farmhouse Year 2
+Farmhouse Remodel Progress Year 2

 Here’s an update we did at the end of last summer that includes a video:

-The other big thing has been demo-ing the kitchen and working with engineering for the okay to remove a load-bearing wall and replace it with a large beam.
-Oh, and trying to strip the old doors we found – go here to see how that turned out.
+3. The other big thing we did was demo-ing the kitchen and working with engineering for the okay to remove a load-bearing wall and replace it with a large beam.

 In other words, nothing really fun to take pictures of!

-And turning this vintage dresser into a vanity:
+Speaking of the bathroom, it will involve turning this vintage dresser into a vanity:

-For more from An Oregon Cottage, follow on Instagram @AnOregonCottage, Facebook, and Pinterest, and subscribe to the AOC newsletter.
+For more from An Oregon Cottage, follow on InstagramĀ @AnOregonCottage,Ā Facebook, andĀ Pinterest, andĀ subscribe to get email updates and not miss a thing.

 I love the dresser you chose for the bathroom vanity.
 Eagerly awaiting future updates on the house.
 Happy New Year!!